Representation Theorems for Indefinite Quadratic Forms Revisited: Introduction

 Representations \eqref{eq:1RT} and \eqref{eq:2RT} are natural generalizations to the case of indefinite forms of the First and Second Representation Theorems for semi-bounded sesquilinear forms, Theorems VI.2.1 and VI.2.23 in \cite{Kato}, respectively.
 We remark that the existence and uniqueness of the pseudo-Friedrichs extension for symmetric operators \cite[Section VI.4]{Kato}, \cite[Section IV.4]{Evans} is a particular case of this result.

 A proof of the First Representation Theorem (i) for indefinite forms can be found in \cite[Theorem 2.1]{Nenciu}.
-Results equivalent to \eqref{eq:1RT} have been obtained by McIntosh in \cite{McIntosh:1}, \cite{McIntosh:2} where, in particular, the notion of a closedness to the case of indefinite forms has been extended.
+Results equivalent to \eqref{eq:1RT} have been obtained by McIntosh in \cite{McIntosh:1}, \cite{McIntosh:2} where, in particular, the notion of closedness of a semibounded form to the case of indefinite forms has been extended.
 It is worth mentioning that the form $\fb$ given by \eqref{forma} is closed in that sense (see Remark \ref{rem:mcintosh}).

-The Second Representation Theorem (ii) for indefinite forms, is originally also due to McIntosh \cite{McIntosh:1}, \cite{McIntosh:2}.
-He also established that the form-domain stability criterion \eqref{ravny} is equivalent to the requirement that $\sign(B)$ leaves $\Dom (A^{1/2})$ invariant.
+The Second Representation Theorem (ii) for indefinite forms, is originally due to McIntosh \cite{McIntosh:1}, \cite{McIntosh:2}.
+He also established that the form-domain stability criterion \eqref{ravny} is equivalent to the requirement that the self-adjoint involution $\sign(B)$ leaves $\Dom (A^{1/2})$ invariant.
 We remark that if $B$ is a semi-bounded operator, the condition \eqref{ravny} holds automatically (cf.~\cite[Theorem VI.2.23]{Kato}).

-New proofs of the Representation Theorems (i) and (ii) given in the present work are straightforward and based on functional-analytic ideas similar to those used to prove The Representation Theorems in the semi-bounded case (cf.~\cite[Section VI.2]{Kato}).
-Related results, in particular those concerned with the so-called quasi-definite matrices and operators are contained in \cite{Veselic:2000} and, quite recently, in \cite{Veselic}.
+New proofs of the Representation Theorems (i) and (ii) given in the present work are straightforward and based on functional-analytic ideas similar to those used in the familiar proofs of the Representation Theorems in the semi-bounded case (cf.~\cite[Section VI.2]{Kato}).
+Related results, in particular those concerned with the so-called quasi-definite matrices and operators are contained in \cite{Veselic:2000} and, quite recently, appeared in \cite{Veselic}.

 Our new results related to the Representation Theorems (i) and (ii) are as follows.